ios-xr/key-package-scripts/key-pkg-ver-2/README.md

-This should be used for XR versions 78x and above These scripts have been validated only with python2
+This should be used for XR versions 78x and above These scripts have been validated with python3.5,python3.6 and python3.8

 ## Creating Key Package